oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/create-opa-app/create-opa-app.md

 ## Introduction

-This lab shows you how to create a  employee uniform request application from scratch in Process Automation using a Structured Process.
+This lab shows you how to create a  employee uniform request application from scratch in OPA using a Structured Process.

 Estimated Time: 10 minutes